smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

     <string name="sdl_error_notification_channel_name">SDL Error</string>
 ```

-The English strings above has been reviewed, and accepted by SDLC steering committee.
+The English strings above have been reviewed, and accepted by SDLC steering committee.

 ### Localization of SPP error UX